eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the Ankaios CLI presents connected Ankaios agents to the user, the Ankaios CLI shall present the agents as table containing each agent in a row with the following data:
+When the Ankaios CLI presents connected Ankaios agents to the user, the Ankaios CLI shall present the agents as rows in a table with the following content:

 | NAME                     | WORKLOADS                        |
 | ------------------------ | -------------------------------- |